 One of the most exciting trends in 2022 is the massive strides being made in next-generation technologies, from 5G and the Internet of Things, to machine learning and AI.

-The pace of innovation and change is exhausting, and making predictions about what the future holds feels like the wildest sci-fi coming true.
+The pace of innovation and change is exhausting.
+Making predictions about what the future holds feels like the wildest sci-fi coming true.
 The world is changing rapidly, and these innovations will have a massive (mostly positive) impact on all our lives.

 Naturally, however, bad actors are already looking for ways to exploit the latest cutting-edge tech for personal or political gain.
-The plague of misinformation and the growing issue of deep fakes are two troubling examples, but they’re potentially just the beginning.
+The plague of misinformation and the growing issue of deep fakes are two troubling examples.
+However, they’re potentially just the beginning.

-While it’s easy to get caught up in the latest wearable tech gadget and machine learning milestone, we should all take pause and consider the security implications of adopting them into our lives.
+It’s pretty easy to get caught up in the latest wearable tech gadget and machine learning milestone.
+So, we should all take pause and consider the security implications of adopting them into our lives.